How to Create a Low-Maintenance Contemporary Garden

 Grass, plants, even wildlife – there isn’t a single thing you can’t fake in your garden.

-The look of fake grass has come on leaps and bound in recent years, meaning you can have a luscious lawn all year round without having to worry about mowing it (or how stop any pesky weeds popping up).
+The look of fake grass has come on leaps and bounds in recent years, meaning you can have a luscious lawn all year round without having to worry about mowing it (or how stop any pesky weeds popping up).

 Outdoor artificial flowers have also vastly improved.
 You no longer need to worry about how they will fare in all weathers, decent quality flowers will be weather resistant, meaning the sun won’t bleach them and they won’t deteriorate in the rain.
 This means you can invest in some hanging baskets that are in flower all year round, and you never need to water.